leftstick/vscode-favorites/README.md

 }
 ```

->You don't need handle this config manually, but with context menu instead.
+> You don't need handle this config manually, but with context menu instead.

 ## Change Log

+### 2018-01-29

+1. add new configuration `saveSeparated`

 ### 2017-07-24